SyracuseUniversity/ospo-workshop-computing101-2/session1/README.md

 ```
 where `USERNAME` is your username.

 5. Now that you have an ssh key pair setup with github, you can use `ssh` URLs for cloning git repositories.
 Try it!
 Click the green `<> Code` button in the upper right of this repository, then click the `SSH` tab.
 Copy the URL there.
-Go to your terminal app and type `git clone ` in your terminal, then paste in the URL you copied from the website.
+Go to your terminal and type `git clone ` in your terminal, then paste in the URL you copied from the website.
 Hit `<enter>`.
 The repo should clone.
 Type `ls` to verify it worked.
 You should see a `ospo-workshop-computing101-2` directory.

 ## Task 2: Modify ssh config